 When the child speaks a word through their AAC system, you can try to further build their language skills.
 For example, if the child types “banana” on the AAC communication device , ask “Do you want a banana?” by modelling the words ‘want’ and ‘banana’.
 You can also rephrase the child’s message to let the child learn the different ways to convey a message.

 Be it at home or at school, every communication partner of an AAC user has a major role to play.
 The more mindful the partners are in their thought and practice, the greater the ease of the children with the AAC devices.
 Even when you do not fully comprehend a child’s message, assume that the child had said something meaningful, and respond accordingly.
-This can instil confidence in the child, and encourage them to consistently use AAC for their social interactions.
+This can instill confidence in the child, and encourage them to consistently use AAC communication device for their social interactions.